 What other rights and responsibilities do I have?

-Review our Other rights and responsibilities fact sheet to find out about:
+Review our other rights and responsibilities info sheet to find out about:

 - Ending or restricting a non-essential service or facility

 - Additional person joining the household

 Your tenant has a right to "quiet enjoyment."
 This means they have reasonable privacy, freedom from unreasonable disturbance and exclusive possession.

 Review the quiet enjoyment info sheet to learn more.